ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2023-07-21-is-ai-dangerous.md

   - ksaaskil
 ---

-# On the dangers of large language models
+# Dangers of large language models

 _A man who is not afraid of the sea will soon be drowned, he said, for he will be going out on a day he shouldn't.
 But we do be afraid of the sea, and we do only be drownded now and again._ -John Millington Synge